Signed in as:

 Initially, Matt (and his wife!) was quite content with him volunteering.
 However, he would hear about the long waitlists, about kids who had made great progress with the horses then had had to stop because of insurance issues, and other unfortunate and limiting circumstances that showed him how great the need was for more places offering this type of therapy.
 On top of that, he wanted the incredible therapeutic benefits he had experienced personally to be accessible to other first responders in a way that wasn’t currently readily available.
 Through more miracles and a faith in our Creator, doors were opened for Matt and Lindsey to make that happen!
 Since the day they decided to put a plan into action, the outpouring of love and support from their friends and community have been integral in making Manes and Miracles a reality.
 Every day brings joy and an excitement for what the future holds for Manes and Miracles and the guests we help!

-Four times each month, Hayden gets to leave behind the wheels of her chair during therapy to experience the freedom of walking on Winston, her favorite pony.
+Four times each month, Hayden gets to leave behind her wheelchair during therapy to experience the freedom of walking on Winston, her favorite pony.